 Octhum: a tool to unify different Artificial Intelligence approaches

 Artificial Intelligences, in few words, are models that simulate human brains.
 For an example, Neural Networks, one of more famous artificial intelligence approach, learn about a scope (through an information database file or another font that contains patterns), simulate the neurons signals and your connections (synapsis), considering the weight of each one in a “brain processing”.
-Exactly this happens in our brain: we grown up learning patterns our entire life, classifying them in images, audios and touches.
+Exactly this happens in our brain: we grew up learning patterns our entire life, classifying them in images, audios, and touches.

 Below we have two examples: an intelligence to decide what’s the color, based in RGB inputted, and another intelligence to decide what’s the abalone’s sex, based in some characteristics, like rings number, viscera weight, height, width, and others.

-In the the second intelligence, we have a greater database, with more cases and variables, and final classifications can be male (M), female (F), and undefined (I).
+In the second intelligence, we have a greater database, with more cases and variables, and final classifications can be male (M), female (F), and undefined (I).
 Below, the Octhum receiving variables input to process them and return a response, the abalone’s sex.

 All of this showed previously was made with only one software, changing only the input database file layout.
-If anyone want to use neural networks, in any scope, only need to format a CSV file properly, and use it in Octhum.
+If anyone wants to use neural networks, in any scope, only need to format a CSV file properly, and use it in Octhum.

 - working with more artificial intelligence approaches, like specialist systems, genetic algorithms, and others;

 - using some container (like Docker), to process the various architectures in a parallel way;

 - working with many input types, like image and sounds.